Free personalized radio that

 Shortly after the tour in support of Pinkerton was completed in 1997, it appeared as though Weezer had fallen off the face of the planet.
 Stung by the public's initial reaction to their sophomore effort (Rolling Stone even named Pinkerton the Worst Album of 1996), the band took time off to regroup and plan its next move.
 Unhappy with the sluggish rate of the reassessment period, Sharp left the group to concentrate more fully on the Rentals, fueling rumors that Weezer had broken up.
 But a funny thing happened during Weezer's self-imposed exile -- while their copycat offspring were falling by the wayside (Nerf Herder, Nada Surf), a whole new generation of emocore enthusiasts discovered Weezer's diamond-in-the-rough sophomore effort for the first time, and their audience grew despite not having a new album in the stores.

-Weezer took their time to return to the studio, finally re-emerging in the autumn of 2014 with Everything Will Be Alright in the End, a record produced by Ric Ocasek and released on Republic Records.
-Greeted by generally good reviews, the album debuted at five on the Billboard 200 upon its October 2014 release. ~ Stephen Thomas Erlewine & Greg Prato
+Weezer took their time returning to the studio, finally re-emerging in the autumn of 2014 with Everything Will Be Alright in the End, a record produced by Ric Ocasek and released on Republic Records.
+Greeted by generally good reviews, the album debuted at five on the Billboard 200 upon its October 2014 release.
+In the fall of 2015, the band delivered a pair of new singles -- "Thank God for Girls" and "Do You Want to Get High? -- the first fruits of their sessions with producer Jake Sinclair.
+One other single, "King of the World," appeared in January 2016, timed to arrive at the announcement of their tenth studio album.
+Another self-titled, color-coded (this time, it was white) album saw release in April. ~ Stephen Thomas Erlewine & Greg Prato

 Track List: Everything Will Be Alright In The End